superkabuki/threefive_is_SCTE35/README.md

 ### [Super Cool new xml stuff in threefive v3.0.45](node.md)
-### The new xml stuff is really sweet, you can even pass an DASH MPD directly to a Cue instance, and it will parse the first EVent with SCTE-35 it finds.
+### The new xml stuff is really sweet, you can even pass an DASH MPD directly to a Cue instance, and it will parse the first Event with SCTE-35 it finds.
 Let me show you.
 ```py3
 a@fu:~/threefive3$ pypy3